-All Blue Ridge Session students participate in self-governance, one of the three pillars of our educational model alongside labor and academics.
+All Arete Project students participate in self-governance, one of the three pillars of our educational model alongside labor and academics.
 Self-governance trains students for leadership and citizenship by asking them to take on real responsibility for their student community and the organization itself.
 These responsibilities range from nitty-gritty problem solving to broad strategic decision-making.
 All students are required to be a part of self-governance during the summer program itself, and those who are interested have the opportunity to join one of four standing committees that carry self-governance activities into the academic year.

 Self-Governance in the Summer